cupnoodle/fluffyes/24-spotify.md

-The scrollable album arts is a collection view, song name and artist name are labels, there's five button (shuffle, previous, play/pause, next, repeat), the song progress bar is a slider.
+The scrollable album art is a collection view, song name and artist name are labels, there's five button (shuffle, previous, play/pause, next, repeat), the song progress bar is a slider.
 The left two and right two buttons are grouped in stack views, this will be explained more later.